 Notes

-This is a compilation of the Courts and Tribunals (Electronic Processes Facilitation) Act 2013.
+This is a compilation of the Courts and Tribunals (Electronic Processes Facilitation) Act 2013 and includes amendments made by other written laws.
 For provisions that have come into operation see the compilation table.
 For provisions that have not yet come into operation see the uncommenced provisions table.

 Compilation table